agouch/SWE-6733---Outdora/README.md

 #### Design Profile Creation UI
 **User Story:**
-As a user, I want an intuitive and user-friendly profile creation interface so that I can easily set up my account and preferences.
+As a new user, I want a simple, straightforward and user-friendly profile creation interface so that I can set up my profile quickly and efficiently.

 **Details:**
 - **Requirements:**